luishpinto/waterfall-chart/README.md

-# Python code on how to create a waterfall chart using classes.
+# Python code: How to create a waterfall chart using classes.

 ![Alt text](./blob/waterfall-chart.jpg?raw=True "Waterfall Chart")